Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

 \introparagraph{Applying any-$k$} To use our any-$k$ algorithms on top of an existing decomposition, three issues have to be addressed.
-First, the decomposition algorithm (e.g., based on the submodular width) might create more than one tree.
-To handle that, we define a \emph{union of T-DP problems} as a set of T-DP problems where a solution to any of the T-DP problems is a valid solution to the UT-DP problem.
+First, the decomposition (e.g., based on the submodular width) might create more than one tree.
+To handle that, we define UT-DP as a \emph{union of T-DP problems} where a solution to any of the T-DP problems constitutes a valid solution.
 Thus, we are given a set of $u$ functions $F = \big\{ f^{(i)} \big\}$, each defined over a solution space $\sol^{(i)}, i \in [u]$.
 The UT-DP problem is then to \emph{find the minimum solution across all T-DP instances}.
-The necessary changes to any of our any-$k$ algorithms are now straightforward: We add one more top-level data structure $\Union$ that maintains the last returned solution of each separate T-DP algorithm in a single priority queue.
+The necessary changes to any of our any-$k$ algorithms are straightforward: We add one more top-level data structure $\Union$ that maintains the last returned solution of each separate T-DP algorithm in a single priority queue.
 Whenever a solution is popped from $\Union$, it gets replaced by the next best solution of the corresponding T-DP problem.
-Second, we have to properly compute the weights of tuples in the bags (i.e., tree nodes).
-For this, we slightly modify the decomposition algorithm to track the lineage for bags at the schema level: We only need to know from which input relation a tuple originates and if that relation's weight values had already been accounted for by another bag that is a descendent in the tree structure.
+The second challenge is that we have to properly compute the tuple weights in the bags of the decomposition.
+For this, we track the lineage of the relations participating in a bag at the schema level: We only need to know from which input relation a tuple originates and if that relation's weight values had already been accounted for by another bag.
 Third, we have to deal with possible output duplicates when a decomposition creates multiple trees.
 We eliminate the duplicates by maintaining a lookup table that contains all the answers produced so far.
-Note that many consecutive duplicates can increase the delay of the algorithm, however $\TT(k)$ is unaffected in data complexity because the number of duplicates is bounded by $\O(|Q|)$.
+Note that many consecutive duplicates can increase the delay of the algorithm, however $\TT(k)$ is unaffected in data complexity because the number of duplicates for an answer is bounded by $\O(|Q|)$.